enginyoyen/intro-to-kubernetes-workshop/labs/05-ConfigMap.md

 # Config Maps

-* Create a config-map and assign as an environment variable
+* Create a config-map and assign as an environment variable to a container

 ## Create a deployment
 This creates a deployment and deployment definition already has environment variable assigned